osscar-org/widget-bandsplot/README.md

 One can plot several bandstructure input files together with the "widget-bandsplot".
-However, one can only give one input file for density of states.
-The format of the DOS input json file is demonstrated below:
+However, one can only give one input file for the density of states.
+The format of the DOS input JSON-file is shown below:

 ```bash
     dos_data = {